Foundation Acting CertHE – 2024 entry

 If you can demonstrate exceptional talent and can satisfy the panel of your ability to successfully complete the course, you may be considered for a place irrespective of your academic background.

 Please note: A non-refundable audition fee is usually charged.
 We are unable to provide audition feedback.
-Further information can be found on the GSA website.
+Visit the GSA website for further information.

 Recognition of prior learning